Haunted Apartment Stairwell That Loses One Floor a Year

 Just quiet revisions.

-Older blueprints showed faint corridors that thinned between copies.
-Entire sections blurred, then disappeared in later drafts.
+Older blueprints showed corridors that thinned between copies.
+Entire sections blurred, then vanished in later drafts.

 When I searched my own unit number, I found it listed once under “Relocated.”